CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-23-vectorization.md

 ----------------------------------------------------------------------------
 Benchmark                                  Time             CPU   Iterations
 ----------------------------------------------------------------------------
-handTunedDP/10/iterations:2000000        219 ns          219 ns      2000000
+handTunedDP/10/iterations:2000000        386 ns          386 ns      2000000

  Performance counter stats for './a.out --benchmark_filter=handTunedDP/10':

-     3,095,572,314      uops_retired.retire_slots #      1.5 UPI
+     3,353,158,730      uops_retired.retire_slots #      1.4 UPI
-     4,149,165,722      inst_retired.any
+     4,663,122,016      inst_retired.any
-     1,335,486,874      cycles
+     2,386,337,167      cycles
-     2,853,146,930      uops_executed.thread      #      4.8 ILP
+     3,103,026,491      uops_executed.thread      #      3.4 ILP
-     1,183,241,927      uops_executed.core_cycles_ge_1
+     1,839,325,335      uops_executed.core_cycles_ge_1

 ```

 It looks like we have lower instruction-level parallelism (ILP) than the `modernDP_double` benchmark from earlier.
-However, we are still over 3x faster!
+However, we are still over 2x faster!
 ILP isn't everything!
 We're working with a very complicated multi-variate problem (CPU performance).
-This means the explination of one performance difference may give no insights into another.
+This means the explanation of one performance difference may give no insights into another.
 Let's take a look at the FLOPs metric group to gain some better insights.

 Here are the results from the `modernDP_double`.